willythor/ThinkStats2/reports/report1.md

 # Higher paid NBA players are (probably) deserving

-NBA players are paid millions of dollars a year to play sports and on top of income from shoe deals, TV advertisements, and any other endoresments.
+NBA players are paid millions of dollars a year in addition to income from shoe deals, TV advertisements, and any other endoresments.
 I'm not here to make an arguemnt against an NBA player's salary.
 I do however wonder if there lies a correlation between how much an NBA player is paid and how well he performs on the court.
 Using data from ESPN and hoopshype.com, I looked into whether there existed some kind of correlation between an NBA player's salary and his quantitative performance.

 ### Methodology

 First I thought about the best way to measure the impact of an NBA player.
 I came across player effiency rating (PER).
-PER relies on a detailed formula that takes into account just about every major basketball statisic and spits out a number that attempts to encapsulates a player's overall contributions.
+PER relies on a detailed formula that takes into account just about every major basketball statisic and spits out a number that attempts to encapsulates a player's overall contributions to a hypothetical, average NBA team.
 Seeing as PER was calculated in such a way that I could compare starters and bench players, I decided to use it to compare players' performances and salaries.

 After deciding on an NBA statistic to use I began scrapping the web for data.
 I found salaries for the 411 highest paid NBA players on hoopshype.com.
 And I found PER stats for the top 342 players in the league on ESPN.com.